skarumbairam/LearningCasts/JAVASCRIPT.md

 ### What is PWA ?

 A Progressive Web App (PWA) is a web application that provides a native app-like experience using modern web technologies.
-It can work offline, load fast, and be installable like a mobile app.
+Its basically hybrid approach for building native apps and web apps, It can work offline, load fast, and be installable like a mobile app.

+- We have next-pwa package for next.js
+- Generate a Manifest for PWA.
+It contains a name, URL, short name, description, icons etc.. basically metadata of applications
+- link the manifest json in to index.html head element "<link rel="manifest" path="/manifest.json" />"
+- Service workers cache the resources
+- In the Browser index DB we can sync data for offline support

 PWAs are lighter than native apps (no large downloads).

 No need to build separate iOS & Android apps.

 Works on mobile, tablet, and desktop without extra development.
+Before making PWA need to generate repports from Lighthouse by browser dev tools and fix any issues.

 ✔ A single codebase for all platforms (Android, iOS, Windows, Mac).